Downsize After 50: What's Standing In Your Way?

 When I first suggested letting go of my husband's family sofa, a Victorian beauty brought to Canada in 1890, my father-in-law was horrified.
 He looked at me as if I’d suggested selling the family dog.

 I understood why.
 It wasn't just a sofa.
-It was history, sentiment, and maybe even a little family identity wrapped in carved mahogany and horsehair-stuffed upholstery.
+It was history, sentiment, and family identity symbolized in carved mahogany and horsehair-stuffed upholstery.

 So I tried to make it work.